iam-py-test/my_filters_001/README.md

 - The DuckDuckGo Clean Up list is auto-generated from duckduckgo-clean-up.template and the domains/ips versions of my antimalware list.
 Changes in PRs should be made to either of those
 - Google Safe Browsing reverse engineered and Microsoft Smartscreen reverse engineered _are not_ intended as lists of known malware domains, instead they are lists of domains/urls which are blocked by those services in an attempt to understand them and provide some of their protection to users of other browsers
 - All the up-to-date HOSTs versions use 0.0.0.0 instead of 127.0.0.1, as per [#87](https://github.com/iam-py-test/my_filters_001/issues/87)
+- The _domains_lite_ and _hosts_lite_ versions are unmaintained, however, the antimalware_lite is not
+- If you are trying to use Tor to investigate an issue, try looking at [tor-relays-with-issues.md](https://github.com/iam-py-test/my_filters_001/blob/main/wiki/tor-relays-with-issues.md)